spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 {% info_block warningBox "Email quota restrictions" %}

-PaaS Email service has the following quotas.
-Reach out to Spryker Support if these are not sufficient to support your use case:
+PaaS email service has the following quotas:
 * Daily sending limit: 50.000 emails.
 * Sending limit messages or seconds: 14.

+Reach out to [Spryker Support](/docs/scos/user/intro-to-spryker/support/getting-support.html) if these are not sufficient to support your use case.

 {% endinfo_block %}